rapka/polemics-md-wiki/content/wiki/Cartography/Emeritia/FLI.md

 >- Consistent with known science;
 >- Not rely on any implausible “miracles” to make sense (though improbable events occur in any realistic world!)

-AGI existing doesn't not satisfy any of these points.
+AGI existing doesn't satisfy any of these points.

 ### Leadership